William R. Catton Jr.: The legacy of Catton's 1980 book, Overshoot

 Overshoot: The Ecological Basis of Revolutionary Change was published in 1980 by University of Illinois Press.
-Catton began writing the manuscript during a three year post as Professor of Sociology at the University of Canterbury in New Zealand, then returning to his home country in 1973 as Professor of Sociology at Washington State University.
+Catton began writing the manuscript during a three-year post as Professor of Sociology at the University of Canterbury in New Zealand, then returning to his home country in 1973 as Professor of Sociology at Washington State University.
 During this period Catton, in collaboration with fellow scholar, Riley E. Dunlap, produced a series of influential articles on ecological issues, as referenced above.
 In an obituary for Catton published in the journal New Zealand Sociology, Riley E. Dunlap wrote, "I always describe Overshoot as a superb ecological history of Homo sapiens and analysis of our evolution into what Bill called Homo colossus, yielding a profound understanding of our current ecological dilemma."

 Catton put his neologism Homo colossus in context on p.
 170 of Overshoot: When the earth's deposits of fossil fuels and mineral resources were being laid down, Homo sapiens had not yet been prepared by evolution to take advantage of them.
 As soon as technology made it possible for mankind to do so, people eagerly (and without foreseeing the ultimate consequences) shifted to a high-energy way of life.
 Man became, in effect, a detritivore, Homo colossus.
 Our species bloomed, and now we must expect a crash (of some sort) as the natural sequel.

-Other writers who credit Catton's book Overshoot with greatly influencing their own work also point to his facile use of memorable descriptors.
-Such terms include ghost/phantom acreage, trade acreage, fish acreage, and his name for the brief period of human excess that he himself had enjoyed but was (at the time of publication) already waning: Age of Exuberance.

 That the manuscript itself attracted an icon of the environmental movement, former U.S. Interior Secretary Stewart Udall, to write the book's foreword was a sign of the popular (and activist) reach the book would garner.
 That reach included wilderness advocate Dave Foreman, a cofounder of EarthFirst! and of Wild Earth magazine.
 In a reflection upon Catton's death, Foreman wrote: William Catton's Overshoot is one of the most important books I've ever read, and Bill was one of my greatest teachers."
 Catton attributed his own wilderness experiences in national parks of the USA as the source of his drive to understand ecological systems and ecological limits — including the fundamental ecological principle of carrying capacity.
 Applying his national parks experience to sociology, Catton joined with researchers John Hendee of the Forest Service and Frank Brockman of the College of Forest Resources, University of Washington, while Catton served as Professor of Sociology at that university from 1957 to 1969.
 As reported in an obituary by his family members, "Catton’s research on recreational carrying capacity in the national parks formed the seedbed from which his ideas about human carrying capacity on a global scale later germinated."